 In Ayurveda, there are six seasons instead of four: spring, early summer, late summer, fall, early winter, and late winter.
 The later summer season is called varsha ritu or “rainy season.”
 August and September mark this transition from summer to fall, from heat to coolness, from spring vegetables to late summer harvest.
 Seasons change and so should we.
 We should change our eating habits and our activities to be in tune with each season—especially when it comes to the foods we eat and the activities we enjoy.

 Food has an essential role in keeping you healthy.
 For that reason it is very important that you adjust your eating in accordance with the seasons.
 In late summer, digestion slows down.
 Agni is low.
 As the weather starts to cool, eat more rice and barley—foods that are easy to digest.
 Salty and sour intake should also be increased during this time.
 Try a delicious juice of pomegranate mixed with honey and lime for a pitta-reducing treat.

 Late Summer and the Doshas

-Regardless of your dosha, here are five Ayurvedic tips to help you with that transition from late summer to the early fall season:
+Regardless of your dosha, here are tips to help you with that transition from late summer to the early fall season:

 5 Ayurvedic Tips For Late Summer

-Consider taking an Ayurvedic liver formula daily during September—it will help support the cleansing of old pitta from the blood and liver.
+- Consider taking an Ayurvedic liver formula daily—it will help support the cleansing of old pitta from the blood and liver.

-If you can incorporate the above tips into in your daily routine, you can enjoy a healthier fall season ahead.
+If you can incorporate the above tips into in your daily routine, you’ll can enjoy a healthier fall season ahead.
 As the leaves begin to turn from green to gold and red, adjust your diet and activities accordingly.
-Be in tune in with Nature and the seasons…the Ayurvedic way.
+Be in tune in with nature and the seasons…the Ayurvedic way.